 Tools and Guides

-The Data Science and Public Policy Team at Carnegie Mellon University develops and maintains a growing suite of open-source tools and guides empowering data scientists, governments, and nonprofit organizations to create impactful and equitable data science solutions for social challenges.
-Our tools and guides are built on over a decade of experience collaborating with government and nonprofit partners on data science projects that help them better serve their communities.
+The Data Science and Public Policy Team (DSSG Lab) at Carnegie Mellon University develops and maintains a growing suite of open-source tools and practical guides.
+These resources empower data scientists, governments, and nonprofit organizations to build impactful and equitable data science solutions to address pressing social challenges.

 Tools